ResilientEcosystem/blog/_posts/2024-5-21-ResLenses.md

 - `False`: Transactions as asymmetrical, the transactions sent from and to and address are distinct.
 - `True`: Transactions are symmetrical, as in there is no distinction between transactions sent from or to an address, they are the same and just considered transactions between addresses.

-Here is how the Resilient DB data looks with *Sort by Largest Transaction* with *Symmetry* set to `false`
+Here is how the ResilientDB data looks with *Sort by Largest Transaction* with *Symmetry* set to `false`
 ![asym](/assets/images/res-lenses/reslenses_asymmetric.png)

 Here is the same configuration except with *Symmetry* set to `true`.
 Notice how seemingly more activity shows up as transactions sent to and transactions recieved from addresses are compounded together to form the blocks.
 This is an alternative way to reduce visual sparsity in the data as it increases the value of many blocks while also giving new blocks to addresses that only receive transactions.